Physics-Based Generative Adversarial Models for Image Restoration and Beyond: Analysis and Discussion

-We further note that the CycleGAN algorithm is designed for unpaired images.
-For further fair comparisons, we retrain the CycleGAN algorithm on the image deraining and image deblurring tasks using the paired images (PCycleGAN for short).
-However, both the visual comparisons (Figure~\ref{fig: effect-loss-function}(e)) and quantitative evaluations (Table~\ref{tab: effecf-constraint}) demonstrate that PCycleGAN does not generate clear images.
-Different from the CycleGAN algorithm, our algorithm does not learn the generator $\mathcal{C}$ as the physics model is known.
-Thus, our algorithm is able to avoid trivial solutions and performs favorably against state-of-the-art algorithms on each task.
+Different from the CycleGAN algorithm, our method does not learn the generator $\mathcal{F}$ as the physics model is known.
+Thus, our method is able to avoid trivial solutions and performs favorably against the state-of-the-art algorithms on each task.

+As the proposed method uses loss functions~\eqref{eq: pixel-wise-loss-co},~\eqref{eq: pixel-wise-loss}, and~\eqref{eq: pixel-wise-loss-co-2}, it is of interest to analyze the performance gain if the same loss functions are used in the PCycleGAN method.
+Using the same image dehazing datasets, we train a model using the PCycleGAN method with the same loss functions as the proposed algorithm for evaluation.
+Table~\ref{tab: effecf-constraint} and Figure~\ref{fig: effect-loss-function}(g) show that the PCycleGAN method with the same loss functions does not generate clear images.

-{\flushleft {\bf Robustness to image noise.}} The proposed method is robust to image noise.
-We evaluate it using 1,000 noisy blurred text images where each blurred image is added with the random noise.
-The noise level ranges from 0\% to 10\%.
+{\flushleft {\bf Robustness to image noise.}} We evaluate the proposed method using 100 clear text images from~\cite{CNN/text/deblur}, where each sample is blurred and added with random noise ranging from 0\% to 10\%.
 Figure~\ref{fig: robust-to-noise}(a) shows that the proposed method performs well even when the noise level is high.

-{\flushleft {\bf Convergence property.}} As our algorithm needs to jointly train generative and discriminative networks, a natural question is whether our method converges.
-We quantitatively evaluate the convergence properties of our method on the text deblurring dataset~\cite{CNN/text/deblur}.
-Figure~\ref{fig: robust-to-noise}(b) shows that the proposed method converges after less than 200 epochs in terms of the average PSNR.
+{\flushleft {\bf Convergence property.}} As our algorithm needs to jointly train generative and discriminative networks, a natural question is whether our method converges well or not.
+We quantitatively evaluate the convergence properties of our method on the text image deblurring dataset~\cite{CNN/text/deblur}.
+Figure~\ref{fig: robust-to-noise}(b) shows that the proposed method converges well within 200 epochs in terms of PSNR.

-We note that although using multiple discriminators in GANs may increase the difficulty for the training, our numerical results in Figure~\ref{fig: robust-to-noise}(b) show that using the physics model constraint makes the training process more stable and leads to a better convergence property compared to the GAN with one discriminator and generator.
+We note that although using multiple discriminators in GANs may increase complexity in the training stage, our numerical results in Figure~\ref{fig: robust-to-noise}(b) show that using the physics model makes the training process more stable and leads to better convergence performance compared to the GAN algorithm with one discriminator and generator.